zehnm/neeo-mystrom-switch/README.md

    - reachableTimeout : timeout in seconds to consider a device offline if no discovery message received
    - deviceTypeFilter : only consider the specified myStrom device types

+### Device configuration
-**Edit the ./config/mystrom.json file to manually configure myStrom devices**
+Edit the ./config/mystrom.json file to either manually configure myStrom devices or define the MAC address to device name mapping in auto-discovery mode:
  - mystrom.devices : array of WiFi Switch configurations:
    - id : MAC address (e.g. 30aea400112233)
    - name : displayed name in NEEO